dra27/opam/README.md

 ## Copyright and license

+Patches adding native Windows support are at present under a different copyright and licence.
+The code for these patches may be identified using the Git repository https://github.com/dra27/opam and consists of all commits (in any branch) whose tree includes this message and the file LICENSE.msl.
+The patches are Copyright 2015, 2016 MetaStack Solutions Ltd. and are released under the GNU General Public Licence version 3.0 (please see the file in LICENSE.msl for the full text of this license).

 The version comparison function in `src/core/opamVersionCompare.ml` is part of the Dose library and Copyright 2011 Ralf Treinen.
 Some code in `src/core/opamJson.ml` is taken from the documentation of `Jsonm` and is